COLUMN-Falling gold supply a rare beacon of hope for price recovery: Russell

-The latest instalment, released on Thursday, is no exception and the council, which represents gold producers, chose to highlight what it termed the “good health” of the market for jewelry.
+The latest instalment, released on Thursday, is no exception and the council, which represents gold producers, chose to highlight what it termed the “good health” of the market for jewellery.

 However, instead of focusing on the demand side of the gold equation, if the council was looking for some better news on the outlook for the precious metal, the supply side offers some hope.